allora-rc/aws-blockchain-node-runners/lib/allora/README.md

   - Public subnet that has a direct route to the IGW
   - Security Group (SG) with TCP Port 9010 open inbound allowing requests for inferences to be routed to the Allora Worker Node
   - Single Amazon Elastic Compute Cloud (EC2) instance (the Allora Worker Node) assigned to the public subnet
+  - Single Amazon Simple Storage Service (S3) bucket to store the EC2 instance user data script

+After the Allora Worker Node is initialized, the EC2 instance's user data script will automatically bootstrap an inference server (Docker container) on the worker node.
+The user data script clones an Allora Labs public [github repo]([https://docs.allora.network/nops](https://github.com/allora-network/basic-coin-prediction-node)) that contains a basic coin price prediction model.

 The Allora Worker Node is accessed by the user internally and is not exposed to the Internet to protect the node from unauthorized access.
 A user can gain access to the EC2 Instance using AWS Session Manager.

-Multiple processes run on the Allora Worker Node (EC2 instance):

-  - Docker container with the worker node logic that handles communication between the worker and the public head nodes
-  - Docker container running the model server that reveals inferences to consumers

-Allora Public Head Nodes publish the Allora chain requests (requests for inferences from consumers) to Allora worker nodes.
-When a worker node is initialized, it starts with an environment variable called BOOT_NODES, which helps handle the connection and communications between worker nodes and the head nodes.

-The worker node (docker container) will call the function that invokes custom logic that handles the actual inference.
-The request-response is a bidirectional flow from the Allora chain (inference requests from consumers) to the public head nodes to the worker node and finally to the model server that reveals inferences.
+The worker node is supported by an inference server.
+Communication occurs through an endpoint, allowing the worker to request inferences from the model server.
+The worker node will call the function that invokes custom logic that handles the actual inference.
+The request-response is a bidirectional flow from the Allora chain (inference requests from consumers) to the worker node and finally to the model server endpoint that reveals inferences.

 ## Additional materials